-You’ll want to note that it states the maximum number of guests you’re allowed to bring to our amenities.
-If you need to bring more, you’ll need to fill out the Guest & Facility Use Request form.
+You’ll want to note that it states the maximum number of guests you’re allowed to bring to the amenities (four non-resident guests per Eastmark household—kids count, too).
+If you’d like to bring more (up to 10), you’ll need to submit the amenity guest request form.

 Amenity Access & Assessments

-All Eastmark residents who are in good standing—meaning they pay their ERA assessments on time each month—have access to two resident-only amenities at The ‘Mark: the community pool and Bus Stop.
+All Eastmark residents who are in good standing—meaning they pay their Eastmark assessments on time each month—have access to two resident-only amenities at The ‘Mark: the community pool and Bus Stop.

 It’s important that you take a moment to learn about assessments, how to pay them and when they’re due.
-There’s even an option to let ERA directly debit your account to ensure your assessments are paid on time every month.
+There’s even an option to let Eastmark Community Life directly debit your account to ensure your assessments are paid on time every month.

 Once you’ve done that, you’ll want to request your amenity access cards (only homeowners can request amenity access).
 When your request is received, staff will prepare your access cards and communicate with you about how and when to pick them up.